[CS Technical Interview 1] Computer Architecture That Gets You Talking

 Who is this course right for?

-• Job seekers and career changers who want to quickly organize CS concepts before technical interviews
+• Computer science students who need to organize CS concepts before a technical interview

 Hello